cambridge-ceu/csd3/README.md

 # CSD3 applications

-### It is now fully detailed from: https://cambridge-ceu.github.io/csd3/
+### It is now fully detailed from https://cambridge-ceu.github.io/csd3/